blueOkiris/simple-web-browser/README.md

 Want to switch to a completely different browser engine?
 Be my guest!

 The default system will use:
+- An adblocker built on easylist
+- Bookmark sync to my personal server
-- Custom password and bookmark sync
+- Password sync on my personal server
-- Blockit adblocker combined into a plugin with Webkit Gtk
+- WebKit Gtk

 The actual main window contains:
 - a container for the web page rendering